sketch-hq/sketch-document/README.md

 Schema spec and are published to npm.

 In order to aid maintainability the schema are split up into multiple reusable sub-schema in separate files, and combined in a build step.
-Yaml is used to improve readability of the schemas, and introduced the possibility of leaving comments etc.
+YAML is used to improve readability of the schemas, and introduced the possibility of leaving comments etc.